dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Gentlemen, my odds for success improve with each attempt.
+  You either get tired fighting for peace, or you die.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1308 days)
+## 🌟 Experiences (1309 days)

 ### 🧮 Programming languages